What are your favorite solo female travel destinations?

 Additionally, make use of apps like Spotluck and happy hour deals to save money on solo meals.

 From New York City, it’s also possible to base yourself and take a number of worthwhile day trips via the trains, buses and tours.
-Don’t miss a trip to Long Island Wine Country, a cycling trip along the Hudson River or biking over the George Washington Bridge into New Jersey!
+Don’t miss a trip to Long Island Wine Country, a cycling trip along the Hudson River, biking over the George Washington Bridge into New Jersey, or exploring some incredible Hudson Valley hikes like the Bull Hill Full Loop!

 2. Riga, Latvia